 Why is Michaelmas Celebrated?

 Michaelmas, or the Feast of St. Michael, commemorates the triumph of Michael the Archangel over the great dragon of heaven, as told in the book of Revelations in the Bible.
-For Catholics, this is an annual feast day, but you don’t have to Catholic to enjoy the festivities.
+For Catholics, this is an annual feast day, but you don’t have to be Catholic to enjoy the festivities.

 One of the ways this day is celebrated is to tell the story of St. George and the Dragon, an old English folk tale about the great knight George who slays the fearsome dragon that’s been harassing the land.